 "It was pretty awkward an' amazin'," Mahihko supplied with a half-grin.
 "So yeah, we almost all got shot up, but luckily we were able to settle our differences, an' everything turned out just peachy."

 "Did you go the distance with all those boys over there?
 That sounds like your kind of method," Graceful grumbled.

 "No, no, thank gods, he didn’t," Riffraff muttered in response.

 "And thank the stars you didn’t get shot, because otherwise that lovely sweater would be all ruined!"
-Donut exclaimed, pointing at the turtleneck still neatly tied around the smaller wolf’s neck.
+Donut exclaimed, pointing at the turtleneck still neatly tied around the wolf’s neck.
 "Is that knitted wool?"

 Lone scowled and rolled his eyes, dropping his cheek into his palm to look at Sarge and Simmons with a sigh.
 "And yet when I ask to borrow a belt that’s obviously too big for him, I just get a nasty stare.
-You guys see what I gotta live with?"
+You guys see what I gotta deal with?"

 "I don’t wear shoes!
 Neither do you!"

 "That sounds like a you-problem," Mahihko commented as Donut held up the turtleneck at his side, gasping in delight at the feel of the fabric.